mohitkhandal22/mohit-khandal-web-folio/README.md

 ## 📌 About
 I am a **B.Tech Computer Science student (Graduating 2026)** with a strong passion for **Cybersecurity, Web Development, and Emerging Technologies**.
-This portfolio reflects my academic work, research contributions, and certifications in one central place.
+This portfolio reflects my academic work, research contributions
 ---

 ## 🚀 Features